1. A Challenging Project

 Absurd perhaps?

-In some ways, this is reminiscent of the efforts of physicists who seek the 'Theory of Everything,' which aims to unify all fundamental forces and particles of nature into a theory that employs a single, coherent framework.
+In some ways, this is reminiscent of the efforts of physicists and evolutionary scientists who seek the 'Theory of Everything,' which aims to unify all fundamental forces and particles of nature into a theory that employs a single, coherent framework.

-However, the more that scientists search for this 'Theory of Everything,' the more independent yet contributory, often critical "laws" they find in the universe.
+However, the more that scientists search for the 'Theory of Everything,' the more independent yet contributory, often critical "laws" they find in the universe.

 Here are just a few examples of these: